suitwoonsui/SuiTwoShooter/docs/sui-integration/12-premium-store-design.md

 **Query Methods:**

 1. **On-Chain Queries (Primary):**
+   - Query `PlayerInventory` objects from smart contract (source of truth for item counts)
-   - Query `ItemPurchased` events from smart contract
+   - Query `ItemPurchased` events from smart contract (for analytics/history)
    - Filter by date range, item type, player address
    - Aggregate results in backend or frontend